A tale of irony and betrayal

 This is a story of wilful negligence, audacious scams, and systemic exploitation.
 It is a cautionary tale that intertwines politics, economics, and ethics, spotlighting how an apathetic public and a complicit elite systematically destroyed the backbone of the nation’s economy.

-Why Did India’s Banking Sector Fail?
+Why Did India’s Banking sector Fail?

-What Happens When political cronies run Banks?
+What Happens when political cronies run Banks?

 The management of PSBs in India has often been handed over to individuals with little or no expertise in finance.
 The United Progressive Alliance (UPA) era provides a glaring example: 32 out of 37 independent director positions across banks were filled with Congress loyalists.
 These appointees, often career politicians or party activists, lacked the technical know-how required to govern complex banking operations.